 Used properly, they d no harm to your teeth.
-That’s why organisations such as the British Dental Health Foundation and Professional Dentists worldwide recommend ele toothbrushes.
+That’s why organisations such as the British Dental Health Foundation and Professional Dentists worldwide recommend electric toothbrushes.
 In fact, high end models have built in pressure sensors, timers and brushing programs which not only improve overall dental health, but protect your teeth.
 Moreover, you’ll find that the top power toothbrushes are custom design for sensitive teeth sufferers.

 Are electric toothbrushes worth it?

 Some electric toothbrushes can be an expensive investment, but that’s exactly what you’re doing – you’re making a financial investment that can improve the detail health of your whole family.

 As previously mentioned, electric toothbrushes are highly rated and favoured by dentists, as they can provide cleaner teeth, less chance of tooth decay and better overall dental health.
 Yes, they are worth buying.
 However, some electric toothbrush can be quite expensive, and outside the budget for a lot of families.
 That’s why we also provide the best value electric toothbrush with our best electric toothbrush overall, so that anyone can afford the benefits, without having to pay for all the bells and whistles.

 Which electric toothbrush has the best battery life?

 Most high-end electric toothbrushes have a built in rechargeable Lithium Ion battery.
 Both Philips Sonicare and Oral B Professional / Genius have these which provide up to three weeks of use before needing recharged.
 If you’re looking for an power brush with long lasting battery power, we recommend any one of the Philips or Oral-B brushes with rechargeable Lithium Ion battery – both perform equally well and will out outperform any toothbrush powered with disposable batteries.

 Can you use an electric toothbrush with braces?